 The Audit Committee comprises of Mr. Kamlesh Vikamsey who is the Chairman of theCommittee Mrs. Priyamvada Bhumkar and Mr. Udayan Choksi are the Non-ExecutiveIndependent Directors.
 More details on the committee are given in the Corporate GovernanceReport.

 All the recommendations of the audit committee are accepted by the Board.

-In compliance with Schedule IV of the Companies Act 2013 and Rules thereunder theIndependent Directors met on 16th May 2016 and discussed issues as prescribed underthe schedule IV of the Companies Act 2013 and also discussed various other issues.
+In compliance with Schedule IV of the Companies Act 2013 and Rules thereunder theIndependent Directors meeting scheduled on 12th February 2020 was adjourned to21st May 2020 by the Independent Directors present during the meeting and thesaid meeting was held on 21st May 2020 and discussed issues as prescribed underthe schedule IV of the Companies Act 2013 and also discussed various other issues.

 A separate exercise was carried out to evaluate the performance of individual Directorsincluding the Chairman of the Board who were evaluated on parameters such as attendanceand participation in the discussion and deliberation at the meeting understanding roleand responsibilities as board member demonstration of knowledge skill and experiencethat make him/her a valuable resource for the board.